Here's when (and where) Apple might hold its spring iPad Pro 2 event

 Related: iPad Pro 2 - What you need to know

-Although Apple World Today isn’t one of the more well known Apple blogs, there’s still credibility behind the report written by a former editor of TUAW, Steven Sande (via 9to5Mac).
+Although Apple World Today isn’t one of the more well-known Apple blogs, there’s still credibility behind the report written by a former editor of TUAW, Steven Sande (via 9to5Mac).

 Sande points out the scarce availability of the 12.9-inch iPad Pro model on the Apple website.
 The page for the tablet promises April 4 as an availability date, so Apple may be going for same day availability.